Remi-Gau/McGurk_prior_code/README.md

 This code relates to the experiment and paper [How prior expectations shape multisensory perception](10.1016/j.neuroimage.2015.09.045).

-I have uploaded the original results of this study on [neurovault](https://neurovault.org/).
-It is currently on a private project and I am checking if this fMRI study had the proper ethical permission to make this type of group level results openly available.
-Bear with me but do get in touch if you want to get access to those statistical maps in the meantime.
+I have uploaded the original results of this study on [neurovault](https://neurovault.org/collections/4172/).

 ## Original version of the code
 The script to run (orginally with matlab 2010a and psychtoolbox version 3.09) the fMRI and behavioral experiments are in the `fMRI` and `psychophysics` folders respectively.
 Still in need of better documentation. :-(